Mayukhdeb/torch-dreams/README.md

 * Works on the GPU
 * No need to spend hours writing/debugging boilerplate code while slowly forgetting what social a life is.

+## Stuff to be added:
+* progressive deep-dreams
+* optionally trimming video at certain time values for shorter deep-dream videos